gardehal/3d-printing/README.md

   - Some filaments are notorious for printing errors and difficulties printing, eg. nylon, some PETG types.
   - Pick a filament that is best suited for your usage.
 PLA is best for small indoor items like trinkets and semi-flexible parts, better for the environment.
 PETG is stronger and more rigid, resist weathering better, easier to sandpaper down.
   - There are various filaments that mocks the feeling and appearance of non-filament.
 An example is wood filament, which contains some thermal resin or plastic like PLA and sawdust.
-- Glue vs. locking mechanisms vs. print-in-place.
+- Combining parts.
 Projects sometimes call for multiple parts because they are too complex to print as one, or is intended to move, lock, or transform.
-  - Glue - rough surfaces, sanded down, glue plus guiding pegs or tracks
-  - Locking mechanisms - screws, pegs, tapering/friction, clamps
+  - Locking mechanisms, some cases and uses:
+    1. screws, threaded nuts and bolts.
+Useful for moving varying degrees of pressure.
+Also lots of options, as long as the threads are not build into the design, separate nuts and bolts can be printed, or metal ones can be used for a fixing less likely to break than your print.
+    1. pegs, anything from simple rods, spring loaded (akin to a LEGO "Technic Peg with Friction") to complex keys.
+Useful for contraptions with some tension to keep them in place, or as temporary fasteners that is intended to be set up and taken down by hand.
+Pegs with a spring loaded latch can be especially useful as they secure in place without falling out, but can be removed by hand.
+    1. tapering/friction,
+    1. clamps/snap-in,
+  - Print-in-place, some cases and uses:
-  - Print-in-place - smaller objects, fewer prints, harder to repair, overall quicker
+    1. smaller objects, fewer prints, harder to repair, overall quicker
+  - Glue, works best for:
+    1. rough surfaces, for example sanded down or perpendicular to print lines
+    1. small parts that cannot use any method mentioned above (or in combination)

 ## General printing knowledge

 - First layer issues
 - Warping
-- Supports
+- Tall prints oscillating
 - Brim
 - Layer adhesion